zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     > **Note**: If you don't see the Docker icon in the left-hand menu, close and reopen VS Code, and the `MCW-OSS-PaaS-and-DevOps` project.

-### Task 2: Create Docker image and run the app
+### Task 2: Create a Docker image and run the app

-In this task, you will use VS Code, and the Docker extension, to add the necessary files to the project to create a custom Docker image for the `MCW-OSS-PaaS-and-DevOps` app.
+In this task, you use VS Code and the Docker extension to add the necessary files to the project to create a custom Docker image for the `MCW-OSS-PaaS-and-DevOps` app.

 1. On your Lab VM, return to VS Code, and the `MCW-OSS-PaaS-and-DevOps` project.